Stellar CoRGI in MaNGA: Stellar Counterrotating Galaxies Identified in the MaNGA Survey: Abstract

 \section{Abstract}

-Counter-rotating (CR) galaxies consist of two coplanar stellar disks rotating in opposite directions -- the main, pre-existing disk with an older stellar population and a younger CR disk likely formed from externally acquired gas.
+Stellar counterrotating (CR) galaxies are systems hosting two large-scale stellar components rotating in opposite directions --- a main, preexisting galaxy body with an older stellar population and a younger CR stellar disk likely formed from externally accreted gas.
 Such systems offer a unique opportunity to study disk assembly by analyzing the stellar populations of each component.
-Using integral field spectroscopic data from the SDSS-IV Mapping Nearby Galaxies at Apache Point Observatory (MaNGA) survey, we identified a sample of 120 CR disk galaxies by inspecting their kinematic maps and analyzing the shape of the stellar line-of-sight velocity distribution (LOSVD), which was recovered non-parametrically.
+Using integral field spectroscopic data from the SDSS-IV Mapping Nearby Galaxies at Apache Point Observatory survey, we identified a sample of 120 CR disk galaxies (65 reliable and 55 probable systems) by inspecting their kinematic maps and analyzing the shape of the stellar line-of-sight velocity distribution, which was recovered nonparametrically.
+Of these, 74 CR galaxies have not been reported in previous studies.
 For one-third of our sample, we further derived the ages and metallicities of stars for both disks via a spectral decomposition technique.
-We show that the observed kinematic bimodality --- where the CR disk is either concentrated in the central region (inner~CR) or dominates the outer part of the galaxy (outer~CR) --- is driven by differences in the stellar mass and angular momentum of the CR disk.
-The wide range of stellar metallicities observed in CR disks suggests that no single source of external material is solely responsible for CR formation in all galaxies; instead, proposed mechanisms such as merger with gas-rich satellites, accretion from cosmic filaments, and exchange of gas between neighboring galaxies can dominate in individual cases.
+We show that the observed spatial bimodality --- where the CR disk either is concentrated in the central region (inner counterrotation) or dominates the outer part of the galaxy (outer counterrotation) --- is driven by differences in the stellar mass and angular momentum of the CR disk.
+The wide range of stellar metallicities observed in CR disks suggests that no single source of external material is solely responsible for the formation of counterrotation in all galaxies; instead, proposed mechanisms such as merger with gas-rich satellites, accretion from cosmic filaments, and exchange of gas between neighboring galaxies can dominate in individual cases.

 \keywords{Disk galaxies (391); Galaxy kinematics (602); Galaxy stellar content (621); Galaxy accretion (575)}